doctorgu/FileUpload.js/README.md

 - renderEmpty: Renderer for empty files (0 length string used when not specified)

+- onInvalid: Event raised when invalid (maxNumberOfFiles or maxSize exceeded)

+- onValid: Event raised when valid (maxNumberOfFiles and maxSize not exceeded)

 ## Functions

 - startUpload: Start uploading files